mihainegrisan/official-site/src/docs/dev_checklist.md

 [x] - similar posts feature (widget)
 [x] - popular tags (picture on my phone) (widget)
 [x] - latest posts feature (widget)
+[x] - subscribe feature (receive emails when new posts are published) [x] - add material design cards to the blog posts in every template related

+[ ] - when you click on a user ... show his image next to his name in user_posts.html [ ] - remove unnecessary files and libraries
-[---] - subscribe feature (receive emails when new posts are published) [ ] - when new users make an account, subscribe them to the newsletter [ ] - button to view the post_detail for each post ?
+[ ] - when new users make an account, subscribe them to the newsletter [ ] - button to view the post_detail for each post ?
+[ ] - delete unused tags (signals)
-[ ] - remove all features that a blog doesn't need
+[ ] - !bug - when in xs the links from navbar(that is now a menu) still have the underline class [ ] - create an email marketing campaign on mailchimp [ ] - remove all features that a blog doesn't need
 [ ] - REST API
-[ ] - delete unused tags (signals)
-[ ] - !bug - when in xs the links from navbar still have the underline class
+[ ] - !bug markdown not rendering in preview for new_post

 [ ] - how? make sure that tags are case insensitive (which one is the view..
 I see only form and template so where to put the logic?)
-[ ] - sending asynchronous emails in production (to a list of subscribers) [!] - SameOrigin=Strict header  - middleware not working
+[!] - SameOrigin=Strict header  - middleware not working
-[ ] - ? add markdown preview in admin
-[ ] - own comments on site
 [ ] - add feature to be able to 'schedule' a post (to choose a future date).
 The users should not be able to see them.
 (SelectDateWidget)
 [ ] - add the draft feature when a user makes a new post and let only the author see it.
+[ ] - own comments on site
+[ ] - ? add markdown preview in admin
 [ ] -
 [ ] -
-[ ] - RSS feed ?
+[ ] - sending asynchronous emails in production (to a list of subscribers) [ ] - RSS feed ?
 [ ] - git branches